SCGlass/table_scraper/README.md

 This project has been very useful as I have learnt how to process and create a manual Data pipeline.

 How can I build upon this project? :
-- Create a automatized pipeline, that would scrape and process the data at a scheduled time
+- Create a automatized pipeline, that would scrape and process the data at a scheduled time.
-- Run the program within an amazon virtual environment, so that the process would not interrupt the use of a stand alone computer.
+- Run the program within an Amazon virtual environment, so that the process would not interrupt the use of a stand alone computer.
 - Create a database from the cleaned .csv files.
 - Find a solution to fix any outliers within the processed data.